dip-proto/fastly.js/fastly-vcl/vcl-functions/digest_functions.md

 RETURN VALUE: The SHA-1 hash of the input string

+### FUNCTION: digest.hash_sha224

+PURPOSE: Generates a SHA-224 hash of the input string
+SYNTAX: digest.hash_sha224(STRING input)

+PARAMETERS:
+- input: The string to hash

+RETURN VALUE: The SHA-224 hash of the input string

 ### FUNCTION: digest.hash_sha256

 PURPOSE: Generates a SHA-256 hash of the input string